WHAT IS EMOTIONALLY FOCUSED THERAPY (EFT)?

 EFT has expanded our understanding of individual dysfunction and health as well as the nature of love relationships and family bonds.
 Attachment views human beings as innately relational, social and wired for intimate bonding with others.
 The EFT model prioritizes emotion and emotional regulation as the core organizing agents in individual experience and key relationship interactions.

+One of EFT’s goals is to create a secure attachment bond in a relationship.
 This model operationalizes the principles of attachment science using non-pathologizing experiential and relational systems techniques to focus on and change core organizing factors in both the self and key relationships.

 Website of International Centre for Excellence in Emotionally Focused Therapy (ICEEFT) is here.